urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Standard**

-FORTRAN 77 and later; for a _complex_ argument - Fortran 2008 and later
+FORTRAN 77 ; for a _complex_ argument - Fortran 2008

 ### **See Also**
 Inverse function: [**cos**(3)](cos)